spectrocloud/librarium/docs/docs-content/automation/automation.md

 - Palette Terraform Provider - Allows users to use [Terraform](https://www.terraform.io) for automating the deployment and management of Palette resources such as cluster profiles, cloud accounts, clusters, and more.

-- Palette Crossplane Provider - It allows users to use [Crossplane](https://docs.crossplane.io/v1.15/) to provision and manage Palette resources through standard Kubernetes APIs.
+- Palette Crossplane Provider - Allows users to use [Crossplane](https://docs.crossplane.io/) to provision and manage Palette resources through standard Kubernetes APIs.

 ## Resources